Canfor (CFP) Q4 2025 earnings summary

 Outlook and guidance

-European lumber demand and pricing projected to remain flat in Q1 2026, with possible slight improvements in Q2 due to constrained supply.
+European lumber demand and pricing projected to remain flat in Q1 2026, with slight improvements possible in Q2 due to constrained supply.

-2026 capital spend guidance: CAD 175 million for lumber, CAD 35 million for pulp, with about 40% discretionary and the rest for maintenance.
+2026 capital spend guidance: CAD 175 million for Lumber, CAD 35 million for Pulp, with about 40% discretionary and the rest for maintenance.

 Latest events from Canfor

-- Q2 2024 marked by deep losses, restructuring, and persistent market and supply headwinds.CFP
+Investor presentation8 Apr 2026 - Q2 2024 marked by deep losses, restructuring, and persistent market and supply headwinds.CFP

 Q2 20242 Feb 2026 - Q3 2024 loss deepened on asset write-downs, BC closures, and persistent market headwinds.CFP